 If I need to take extra care in editing an image I’ll then open it in Adobe Photoshop, but that’s rare for me.
 Photoshop is an incredible tool and I love it.
 But it’s also time consuming.
 Lightroom will speed up your process!

 Note that you can subscribe to Adobe Creative Cloud for under $10 per month under their photographer plan, which allows you to use both Adobe Lightroom and Adobe Photoshop.
-(If you order through the link below I’ll get credit for sending you their way.
+(If you order through the affiliate link below I’ll get credit for sending you their way.
 This will help me be able to bring you even more great content and info on invaluable programs.)

 Create a New Catalog